 Will Insurance Cover Diapers for My Child?

-One of a child's most basic yet often overlooked needs is diapers and pull-ups.
+Diapers and pull-ups are one of a child's most basic yet often overlooked needs.
 For many families in the US, the financial burden of purchasing incontinence products can be substantial, leading to concerns about how to provide these essential medical supplies for their little ones.

 If you're a parent or guardian facing this dilemma, you might wonder, "Do Medicaid programs cover incontinence supplies?"